5x12/ml-cookbook/README.md

 Each algorithm is divided in different sections in Jupyter Notebook with appropriate instructions.
 None of the sections needs to be adjusted but the data input and input/target variables definition.

 ### Author
 The author is responsible for the content and quality of the code.
-If you have any questions, write to andrey.alikberov@gmail.com.

 # List of Algorithms
 ### Classification (To be added)